earthly/website/blog/_posts/2023-10-26-python-c-extension.md

 The created wheel file is `mergefast-1.1.3-cp311-cp311-macosx_13_0_arm64.whl`

 Because the c extension functionality is closely tied to the python version, this shared object file is just for 3.11 `cp311-cp311`.
-And because this wheel contains native code, its specific to the OS and archecture its compiled for `macosx_13` and `arm64`.
+And because this wheel contains native code, its specific to the OS and architecture its compiled for (`macosx_13` and `arm64`).

-So if we ship this off to pypi for people to `pip install` how will this possible work for those not on `arm64` and those not on `macosx`?
-The good news is pypi and pip support this.
-You can build multiple wheels, one for each architecture you want to support and publish them all at once.
-The bad news is even with helping projects like `manylinux` doing this does involve machines, virtual or otherwise with those operating systesm and architectures to perform the build on.
+Want to pip install from PyPi on different systems, like not arm64 or not macosx?
+Good news: You just have to build a wheel for each system and then upload them all.
+But, there's a catch.
+Even with things like `manylinux`, you'll need the right machines.
+Virtual or real ones with the systems you're building for.

-A common approach for this is a github actions matrix build across the various combinations of mac, linux and windows machines you want to release to:
+Many use GitHub actions matrix builds to accomplish this:

 ~~~{.yaml caption="workflow.yaml"}
   build_wheels: